 If the player elects not to move the promoted piece, no other piece may be moved in its place.

-IMPORTANT: A pawn in the last rank that is promoted may not proceed to capture an opponent’s piece as part of the same play.
-(This restriction only applies to the promotion play.)
+If the promoted piece is moved, it may not capture an opponent’s piece as part of the same play.

 Do note the following:

 A player will never have two queens, two paladins, or three rooks.

 A player may however have three [or more] knights and bishops.

 A pawn reaching the last rank on a two-square move may be captured “en passant” like any other.

 Since a king and a single knight or bishop cannot force a mate, a single pawn ending should be a draw.

 Since a pawn that is being promoted may remain on its original square, this makes it the only play where a player is not required to actually move a piece.

 Unable to capture a piece on the play when it is promoted, a pawn standing in the last rank does not attack any square.